 Types of Dementia

-There are currently twelve (13) known types of dementia:
+There are currently thirteen (13) known types of dementia:

 1. Alzheimer’s disease is the most common type of dementia.
 It affects about six out of ten people with dementia (60%).
 Alzheimer’s disease damages the brain cells and makes them die.
 This makes the brain shrink and have fewer connections.
 People with Alzheimer’s disease have trouble remembering things, especially recent events.
 They may also get confused, lose their sense of time and place, and change their mood and personality.
 Alzheimer’s disease gets worse over time, and there is no cure for it.
 But there are medicines and other ways to help people with Alzheimer’s disease live better.